 ❤️ Monitor Your Drive’s Status

 At some point, your drive will start to fail.
 A dying disk drive will start to show symptoms like erratic performance and disappearing files.
 If you start to notice your drive acting a bit weird, it’s important that you stop using the disk and immediately backup or move your data to a new drive.
 Any writing, formatting, or creation of new partitions to the disk could be detrimental to your data once your hard drive starts to fail.

 ⚠️ Remove Drives Safely

 External drives can be partitioned too.
 When removing any sort of external storage media, it’s imperative that you safely eject the drive before removing it from the machine.
-If the drive is in the middle of a write process, it can corrupt not only the data, but the partition on the drive itself.
+If the drive is in the middle of a writing process, it can corrupt not only the data but the partition on the drive itself.